 T – Timely: When do you want to reach the goal?

-Maybe you aren’t used to describe your goal in this way and with written answers.
-But I assure you, it will be beneficial in the marathon training process, because it will manage your focus from your basis to your goal.
+Maybe you aren’t used to describing your goal in this way and with written answers.
+But I assure you, it will be beneficial in the marathon training process because it will manage your focus from your basis to your goal.
 Let’s take an example:

 Running a Marathon

-S – Specific: Running a marathon on 4 hours.
+S – Specific: Running a marathon in 4 hours.

 To reach this result and secure my success, I will follow a pace balloon runner setting the pace at 5.40 min./km during the 42,195 km.
 I also want to drink water and eat some fruit at every hydration zones on the route.